cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Switch to the correct branch using ``git checkout class``

+To open in google chrome desktop for visualization, follow instructions here: https://remotedesktop.google.com/headless

+Make sure to run play.py in a terminal in remote desktop for visualization

 Edit the base height reward function so that Puppper stands up.
 Access the height of the robot relative to the ground using ``self.root_states[:, 2].unsqueeze(1) - self.measured_heights``.
 The desired base height is defined in ``self.cfg.rewards.base_height_target``.

 Write the  ``_reward_base_height`` function in ``pupper.py`` file so that pupper stands